 Because the best potting soils contain a mixture of peat moss, vermiculite, sand, and perlite to ensure a delicate balance between drainage and moisture retention, they’re appropriate for most potted plants.
 Additionally, these soils include shredded bark or compost to buffer against pH changes and provide all the nutrients, including nitrogen, phosphorus, and potassium, that plants need to grow and thrive.

 If the plants are healthy and don’t show any signs of insect infestations or disease, the same soil can be used for longer than one year.
 However, the soil mixes must be changed periodically to ensure proper drainage, aeration, and nutrients for your plants.

 If you are using fiberglass planters, top soil that is specified for your type of plant is highly suggested because expansion is minimal when watering.

 Prepare the Planters

-If you intend to use large fiberglass resort planters, such as our Strasbourg Modern Round Planter or Tiergarden Railing Planter, it’s best to place them in their final spots before filling them with top soil.
+If you intend to use large fiberglass resort planters, such as our Lisbon Tall Round Tapered Planter or Tiergarden Railing Planter, it’s best to place them in their final spots before filling them with top soil.
 Even if you use lightweight potting soil or filler material that makes planters lighter, large planters maybe difficult to move around after filling.

 When potting a plant, it’s important to put in enough soil and pat it down lightly to eliminate air pockets.
 Then, add soil to the remaining space, leaving a soil-free lip of about one inch at the top of the planter.